Small Mammal Care

 Hamster teeth grow continuously — their whole lives.
 Normally, the upper and lower incisors wear each other down through gnawing and chewing.
 But sometimes things go wrong.
 A tooth grows crooked, or there's a misalignment (malocclusion), and suddenly the teeth aren't wearing properly.

+Watch for drooling or a wet chin, food dropped after the hamster shows interest in it, weight loss, or teeth that look visibly long, curved, or uneven when you check gently.
 This is one where owners sometimes don't connect the dots.
 They see their hamster approach the food bowl, sit there, and walk away — and think it's being picky.
 Really, the hamster wants to eat but can't.
 Overgrown teeth can grow into the cheek, the palate, or curl outward and prevent the mouth from closing properly.

 We can trim teeth pretty quickly in-clinic.
 Some hamsters need it done once and they're fine; others need regular trims every few weeks if the malocclusion is permanent.
 Either way, it's a lot better than starving.